itech-sniper/hll_docupet/README.md

 docker-compose logs -f app
 ```

-Get into the container to run commands:
+Get into the container to run commands (useful for debugging):
 ```bash
 docker-compose exec app bash
 ```

+**Pro tip**: You can edit the code directly on your Mac using any editor (VS Code, PHPStorm, etc.) and the changes will sync automatically to the Docker container thanks to volume mounting.

 ## Database stuff

-If you need to reset everything:
+If you need to reset everything (useful if you mess up the data):
 ```bash
 docker-compose exec app php bin/console doctrine:database:drop --force docker-compose exec app php bin/console doctrine:database:create